 The Festival of Indra Jatra held in September each year and heralds the end of the monsoon season.
-It is primarily in honor of the rain god, Indra.
+It is primarily in honour of the rain god, Indra.
 According to ancient legend, the young Jatra disguised as a farmer, descended to earth in search of Parijat, a white flower his mother, Dagini, needed to perform a ritual.

 He found the Parijat, but was caught by the owner of the meadow where he found the flowers.
 He was bound and imprisoned in Kathmandu until his mother, worried about his extended absence, came looking for him.
 When the city folk realized who they had imprisoned, they were appalled, and immediately released their divine prisoner.
 Out of appreciation for their prompt release of her son, Dagini promises enough dew throughout the winter to ensure a rich crop One of the main events of the Festival of Indra Jatra is the Kumari Jatra, or Kumari Festival (also called the Rath Jatra, or Chariot Festival), which occurs on the third and fourth days of the Indra Jatra.
 One of the primary events of the Kumari Jatra is the pulling of the three-tiered chariot bearing the Royal Kumari's ornate palanquin through Kathmandu.